"Now faith is being sure of what we hope for and certain of what we do not see." Hebrews 11:1

 ~~~~~~~~~~~~~~~~~OUT AND ABOUT~~~~~~~~~~~~~~~~

-SATURDAY, DECEMBER 21: PRAIRIE WRITERS Christmas Party in the Kansas Room, on the 2nd floor of Independence Public Library at 11:00am.
-Visitors and new members are always welcome for mutual encouragement and sharing market tips.
+SATURDAY, MARCH 15: PRAIRIE WRITERS will meet in the Kansas Room, 2nd floor of Independence Public Library at 11:00am.
+Visitors are always welcome to join us for encouragement and sharing market tips.
+This month's assignment: "She thought she was my girlfriend" or "He thought he was my boyfriend."

-THURSDAY, DECEMBER 19: Sedan Book Club will meet at Epiphany Episcopal Church, 6:30pm, to discuss SKIPPING CHRISTMAS by John Grisham.
+THURSDAY, February 20: Sedan Book Club will meet at Epiphany Episcopal Church, 6:30pm, to discuss DIVINING WOMEN by Kaye Gibbons.

 ARROWHEAD'S LOST HOARD continues to gain readership with its theme of blended families.
 Join Craig, Tony, Kim and Fiona in their hunt for Roman treasure on a fictional British island.
 To order a signed copy for $10.00, plus $2.00 S/H, go to CONTACT page at top.